SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-08-beautiful-vaccines.md

 and it damn well better be! &ndash; then we can look forward to being vaccinated soon.
 First health care workers and nursing home residents, then essential workers and the elderly, then everybody.
 (Pediatric and pregnant trials are still ongoing.)

+## Meanwhile, back in the Republican clown car

+...

 ---